About Coaching Sites That Work

 Coaches love what they do and want to ‘make it’ in business.
 They want to serve others and earn enough to live their own desired lifestyle.
 They struggle with marketing, especially in presenting what they do online at their websites.
 It’s overwhelming, scary, and daunting.
 They want it to be beautiful, attractive, and engaging but worry about doing it wrong, wasting time, and throwing away money.

 I know, first hand, what it’s like to build a site that doesn’t work.
 I’ve done over 20 times for my own business.
-Well, it’s not that they didn’t work, it’s that they “worked” to some degree or other – but it was years before I arrived at the secret formula for creating a website that really helped me get new clients.
+Well, it’s not that they didn’t work, it’s that they “worked” to some degree or other – mostly a lesser degree.
+It was years before I arrived at the secret formula for creating a website that really helped me get new clients.

 World Wide Web Design Gallivanting